Cryogenic infrared astronomy from space has seen steady development since the

 for SAFIR based on the current incarnation of the JWST, developed by Goddard Space

-Flight Center, was recently presented to the scientific community.
+Flight Center, was presented to the scientific community early in this decade.
+This

 Key enabling technologies envisioned for SAFIR include: